Supplements, Diet, & Habits to Improve Mitochondrial Health

 Supporting your liver and gut health is also key for detoxifying from the inside out.
 You can read more about how the body detoxifies itself in our post here.

 Many integrative physicians and clinical researchers are beginning to see a connection between illnesses like long ‘vid and mitochondrial health.
 Research speculates that the virus can hijack mitochondria production during the initial illness.
-Then long-term effects manifest in the central nervous system, brain, and immune system.
-Physicians are particularly concerned with neuroinflammation that results in brain fog, chronic fatigue, and other symptoms [11, 12, 13].
+Then, long-term effects manifest in the central nervous system, brain, and immune system.
+Physicians are particularly concerned with neuroinflammation, which results in brain fog, chronic fatigue, and other symptoms.

 - Vitamin B complex